-The Sonoran version of tortilla soup features crushed tortilla chips and melted cheese anchored in a clear broth that is seasoned with garlic, green chiles and Mexican oregano.
+This Sonoran version of tortilla soup features crushed tortilla chips and melted cheese anchored in a clear broth that is seasoned with garlic, green chiles and Mexican oregano.
 I use shredded roasted or rotisserie chicken so that it’s ready in about 30 minutes.
 If you can’t find RO-TEL in your neck of the woods, you can substitute it with 1 cup diced tomatoes and 1/4 cup canned diced green chiles.

 - 1 tablespoon olive oil

 - 1 medium white onion diced (about 1 cup)

 - 1 10-ounce can RO-TEL tomatoes and chiles, hot or mild variety